About Jerry Taylor Law

 Jerry began his career as a court room lawyer, winning multi-million-dollar verdicts and representing thousands of families across the United States in pharmaceutical and nursing home cases.
 Among other accomplishments, he received the largest nursing home medical malpractice verdict in Alabama, and he represented over 1000 clients in a pharmaceutical litigation matter where his cases settled for $100,000,000 dollars.
 He now limits the number of injury and wrongful death cases he takes to better serve individual clients.

 Jerry received his law degree from the University of Alabama and his undergraduate degree in economics from Samford University.
 He is a frequent speaker to legal organizations around the country, including seminars and gatherings in New Orleans, Las Vegas, Orlando, Los Angeles, New York, Miami, Fort Lauderdale, Houston, Albuquerque, Ketchum, Park City, Vail, Little Rock, and many other cities.
-In addition to his practice, Jerry is active in local theatre and music on the Eastern Shore and frequently speaks locally on estate planning, asset protection and medicaid planning.
+In addition to his practice, Jerry is active in local theatre and music on the Eastern Shore and frequently speaks locally on estate planning and money/asset protection.

 Protecting Families and Assets During and After Life